 What do you do when you’re not at work?

-Why do you love your job / being in the garden?
+Why do you love your job / cooking / creating new dishes?

 What’s your favorite vacation spot?